An ERP system is a suite of integrated applications that a company uses to connect its business activities across...

-ERP offers a centralized HR system that enables organizations to track personnel hours and employee performance evaluations across the organization, as well as to administer benefits and manage talent and staff development.
+ERP offers a centralized HR system that enables organizations to track personnel hours and employee performance evaluations throughout the company, as well as administer benefits and manage talent and staff development.

-Increasingly, companies want the ability to use their HR systems in a more holistic manner.
-ERP vendors are offering just that, with the ability to recruit and engage with new talent in the marketplace, to map out succession planning and to manage corporate compliance issues concerning employees.
+Increasingly, companies want to use their HR systems to recruit new talent in the marketplace, map out succession planning and manage corporate compliance issues concerning employees.

 ERP purchasing software streamlines the procurement process, from purchase order issuance and vendor management to payments and reporting.

-ERP purchasing software also has the ability to automatically route approvals of purchase orders and payments to the appropriate corporate decision-makers.
+ERP purchasing software also has the ability to automatically direct approvals of purchase orders and payments to the appropriate corporate decision-makers.

 Companies also have the flexibility to perform data mining on their ERP information and to develop their own custom reporting.

-The ERP CRM application is a centralized repository of customer information that customer-facing departments across the company can use and access.
-It includes information about company interactions with prospects, customers, clients and partners, and can track all of these interactions across marketing, sales, service and any other customer-facing departments so that everyone is using the same information.
-ERP CRM includes sales force reporting, tracking and automation, marketing, service, and support.
+A CRM component in an ERP system is a centralized repository of customer information that customer-facing departments across the company can use and access.
+The repository includes information about company interactions with prospects, customers, clients and partners.
+It can track all of these interactions across marketing, sales, service and any other customer-facing departments to ensure everyone is using the same information.
+The CRM component includes sales force reporting, tracking and automation, marketing, service and support.

-While the components mentioned below are still core to ERP, they cater more to product-oriented companies, and they should also be considered before implementing ERP systems.
+While the components mentioned below are still core to ERP, they cater more to product-oriented companies.
+Consider these before choosing an ERP system:

-Some ERP systems encompass not only the company's internal operations, but also the operations of supply chain business partners and suppliers in the production of goods from raw materials, inventory and supplies.
-This gives companies the much-needed visibility into both their internal and external engineering and manufacturing processes.
+Some ERP systems encompass not only the company's internal operations, but also the operations of supply chain business partners and goods suppliers, including raw materials, inventory and supplies.
+A supply chain management component gives companies much-needed visibility into both their internal and external engineering, as well as their manufacturing processes.

 Certain ERP components come in handy for companies that are constantly revising their product configurations and designs.
-Enterprises can track and manage different versions of their products that are still in use with the help of ERP product lifecycle management modules that store product information at every stage of product revision.
+Enterprises can track and manage different versions of their products that are still in use with the help of ERP lifecycle management modules, which store product information at every stage of product revision.

 ERP distribution and warehousing systems employ automation that enables the company's customer-facing sales force to link customer quotes and orders directly into back-office inventory management, fulfillment and accounting systems.
-This ensures that orders are filled in a timely manner.
+Orders are then completed and filled in a timely manner.

-Key features of some ERP systems for distribution also include comprehensive warehouse management functions that ensure that inventory in warehouses is optimized to meet the company's supply chain requirements.
+Key features of some ERP systems for distribution also include comprehensive warehouse management functions.
+These systems ensure that inventory in warehouses is optimized to meet the company's supply chain requirements.
 For companies managing multiple warehouse locations, these distribution and warehouse systems provide the ability to see their entire inventory and stock movements across all locations, improving inventory management by enabling companies to reassign inventory between locations as needed.

 An inventory management system optimizes inventory stocking and consumption and provides for both manual and automatic inventory forecasting.
 Companies can set order policies for individual parts and assemblies.
 The software also issues reports on inventory exception and potential oversupply conditions, and it can track inventory across multiple locations.

-These inventory management systems can operate in a stand-alone fashion -- or they can be linked into logistics, shipping and billing systems.
+These inventory management systems can operate in a stand-alone fashion.
+The system can also link into logistics, shipping and billing systems.
 Many inventory management systems also come with support for bar coding, SKU management and integration with other types of warehouse technology, such as sensors and hand-held mobile devices.